dr-saad-la/rust-distilled/src/chap_04/advanced_for.md

 ## Conclusion

+In this section, we explored:

+- Additionally, we showed how to iterate over more complex collections such as `HashMap`, `HashSet`, `LinkedList`, and `BinaryHeap`.
+These examples illustrated the versatility of the `for` loop and its ability to handle various data structures efficiently.

+- Finally, we presented an example of iterating over a tuple by converting it into an array, showcasing the adaptability of the `for` loop to different types of collections.
+Furthermore, we explored nested for loops, which allow for complex iteration patterns by iterating over multiple collections or ranges simultaneously.

-Optimizing for loops in Rust involves understanding and leveraging the language's powerful iteration capabilities and zero-cost abstractions.
+- Optimizing for loops in Rust involves understanding and leveraging the language's powerful iteration capabilities and zero-cost abstractions.
 By avoiding unnecessary allocations, using iterators efficiently, and taking advantage of inlining and other compiler optimizations, you can write high-performance Rust code.
 Additionally, profiling and benchmarking your code will help ensure that your optimizations are effective and your programs run efficiently.